pyOpenSci/python-package-guide/tests/run-tests.md

 ### Tools to run your tests

-There are three types of tools that will make is easier to setup and run your tests in various environments:
+There are three categories of tools that will make is easier to setup and run your tests in various environments:

 1. A **test framework**, is a package that provides a particular syntax and set of tools for _both writing and running your tests_.
 Some test frameworks also have plugins that add additional features such as evaluating how much of your code the tests cover.
 Below you will learn about the **pytest** framework which is one of the most commonly used Python testing frameworks in the scientific ecosystem.
 Testing frameworks are essential but they only serve to run your tests.
 These frameworks don't provide a way to easily run tests across Python versions without the aid of additional automation tools.
 2. **Automation tools** allow you to automate running workflows such as tests in specific ways using user-defined commands.
 For instance it's useful to be able to run tests across different Python versions with a single command.
 Tools such as [**nox**](https://nox.thea.codes/en/stable/index.html) and [**tox**](https://tox.wiki/en/latest/index.html) also allow you to run tests across Python versions.
 However, it will be difficult to test your build on different operating systems using only nox and tox - this is where continuous integration (CI) comes into play.